0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ## Task 4 -> Enumeration 2

-Using enum4linux we are able to enumerate port 139 and 445.
+Using enum4linux we are able to enumerate ports 139 and 445.
-This tool output quite a lengthy output, we will only post the important parts for the walkthrough.
+This tool has a quite lengthy output, therefore we will only post the important parts for the walkthrough sake.

 ~~~
 enum4linux -A  spookysec.local